A gist-like example of a CMake project with an app and a library sub-project. (Updated on 2025-11-18.)

-So, the top project looks like this:
+Let’s start with the minimum.
+The top project looks like this:

 $ tree --gitignore